University Scholars & Global Scholars

 Every spring, 30 outstanding second-year students from a variety of disciplines become the new class of University Scholars and Global Scholars.

-Members of the 2023 cohort of University Scholars.
+Two members of the 2024 cohort of University Scholars.

 Details